rshettynj/import_sg_terragrunt/README.md

 { for index, inst in var.secgroup.security_groups : index => inst.rules.ingress }
 ```

-Here is the sample main.tf that works for two security groups with CIDR rules.
+Here is another sample of  main.tf that works for two security groups with CIDR rules and that has security group id and description fields in addition to the above.
 ```
 variable "secgroup" {
   description = "security group"